-The DMP seeks to set a cap on the proportion of betting shops, takeaways, pawnbrokers and pay day loan shops in town centres.
+THE DMP seeks to set a cap on the proportion of betting shops, takeaways, pawnbrokers and pay day loan shops in town centres.
 This is to promote viable centres with a balanced mix of uses.
 In addition proposed policy DMP 3 states in determining applications for non-retail uses consideration will be given to impact on local amenity including nuisance and anti-social behaviour, e.g. DMP 1.

-Name Hazel Sawyers

-Comments on policies on protection of

-employment sites, community facilities,

-open space, historic buildings and I got to page 54 of the Draft Development Management Plan Doc.
+to page 54 of the Draft Development Management Plan Doc.
 And I began to lose the will to live.
-There has

-conservation areas. got to be a simpler/better way to communicate with me.

-General comments I answered questions 1 and 2 without reading the documents as the answers to these questions are obvious.
-I found it difficult to answer questions 3-8 as I really couldn't get my head around all the info.
-(Please note that I am educated to post-graduate level) I wouldn't dare to think of what others may have though of these turgid documents.
+There has to be a simpler/better way to communicate with me. swered questions 1 and 2 without reading the documents as the answers to these questions are obvious.
+It is difficult to answer questions 3-8 as I really couldn't get my head around all the info.
+(Please note that I am cated to post-graduate level) I wouldn't dare to think of what others may have though of these turgid uments.
+3

-Council Response